vini-karumuru/QAA/README.md

 - answers to questions
 - read counts (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a descriptive figure caption for each image/graph/table you present (*Hint* - think about figure captions you've read and discussed in Journal Club).
-The file should be named `QAA_report.pdf`, and it should be a the top level of your repo.
+The file should be named `QAA_report.pdf`, and it should be a the top level of your repo and submitted to Canvas.